-As a Partner with IBM Global Business Services, Lori Victor Feller serves as the US Public Sector and Healthcare Apple Partnership Leader.
-In this role, she is responsible for the Apple relationship and building IBM’s capabilities, sales, and delivery organization for this strategic alliance across the Federal, State, and Local Government, Education, and Healthcare industries.
-Previously Lori served as the first Public Sector IBM Interactive Experience and Mobile/Social Business Leader, establishing the sales and delivery organization for this important new and emerging business.
+As a partner with IBM Global Business Services, Lori Victor Feller serves as the U.S. public sector and health care Apple partnership leader.
+In this role, she is responsible for the Apple relationship and building IBM’s capabilities, sales and delivery organization for this strategic alliance across the federal, state and local government, education and health care industries.
+Previously, Feller served as the first public sector IBM interactive experience and mobile/social business leader, establishing the sales and delivery organization for this important new and emerging business.

-With a strong background in business transformation and organizational change management, Lori specializes in introducing new ways of working, leveraging emerging technologies, resulting in greater innovation, efficiency, and effectiveness.
-She pays particular attention to the challenges that digital transformation and change can bring to an organization’s people, processes, customers, and stakeholders.
-Lori marries this expertise with IBM’s deep capabilities in analytics, cloud, and complex systems integration.
+With a strong background in business transformation and organizational change management, Feller specializes in introducing new ways of working, leveraging emerging technologies, resulting in greater innovation, efficiency and effectiveness.
+She pays particular attention to the challenges that digital transformation and change can bring to an organization’s people, processes, customers and stakeholders.
+Feller marries this expertise with IBM’s deep capabilities in analytics, cloud and complex systems integration.

-As the US Public Sector and Healthcare Apple Partnership Leader, Lori works globally to establish IBM’s new industry market applications for the Public Sector.
+In her current role, Feller works globally to establish IBM’s new industry market applications for the public sector.
 She works with enterprises to identify industry pain points that can benefit by infusing mobile technologies and with the IBM teams to then develop and market these new mobile applications.
-Additionally, she leads project teams to design and implement mobile applications at a number of complex Public Sector organizations.
+Additionally, she leads project teams to design and implement mobile applications at a number of complex public sector organizations.

-In 2015, Lori was nominated and inducted as a member of IBM’s Industry Academy for government and emerging technologies.
-As a member of this prestigious IBM organization, she collaborates globally across IBM business units to develop new solutions for our clients, develop industry talent, and inspire others to grow their personal eminence.
+In 2015, feller was nominated and inducted as a member of IBM’s Industry Academy for government and emerging technologies.
+As a member of this prestigious IBM organization, she collaborates globally across IBM business units to develop new solutions for our clients, develop industry talent and inspire others to grow their personal eminence.

-Lori was recently appointed as the chair for WashingtonExec’s Emerging Technologies Council.
-She serves on the American Council for Technology and Industry Advisory Council Working Group on Advanced Mobility.
-Additionally, Lori is a certified Project Management Professional and a trained facilitator, experienced in facilitating large, global audiences on complex topics as well as in training others in facilitation tools and techniques.
+Feller serves on the American Council for Technology and Industry Advisory Council Working Group on Advanced Mobility.
+Additionally, she is a certified project management professional and a trained facilitator, experienced in facilitating large, global audiences on complex topics as well as in training others in facilitation tools and techniques.